Woman accused of plotting foiled attack on bar pleads guilty

 She planned to wear a shirt that said “False Prophet” while Armstrong had a trench coat and a T-shirt that said “society failed us,” according to investigators.

 A plea agreement calls for Lecron to serve 15 years in prison, The Blade newspaper reported .
-A message seeking comment was left with her attorney.
+Stephen Newman, a federal public defender overseeing Lecron’s attorney, declined to comment.

 Armstrong could be sentenced to up to 20 years.